How csoh.org Is Secured

 The CI security gates

-All of these run read-only against the code; none can modify the site or post on our behalf.
+All of these are read-only: they inspect the source and the published site, and none of them can modify the site or post on our behalf.
 The workflows are in the public repo if you want to read them.

 Reporting a vulnerability